OpacityLabs/opacity-avs-node/README.md

 Remember to fill out the metadata_url to your forked repo.

-Run `eigenlayer operator keys list` and check that the private_key_store_path matches the ECDSA Key location in operator.yaml.
-In ./config/opacity.config.yaml check that ecdsa_private_key_store_path and bls_private_key_store_path also match the expected values.
+Run `eigenlayer operator keys list` and check that ./config/opacity.config.yaml ecdsa_private_key_store_path and bls_private_key_store_path also match the expected values.

 Make a backup of your operator.yaml for convenience